COVID-19 Update

 Call for Papers / Author Instructions

-You are invited to submit your full paper to MIUA 2021 which will be held in Oxford, UK.
-The paper submission system is now open.
+You are invited to submit your abstract paper to MIUA 2021 which will be held in Oxford, UK.
+The abstract paper submission system is now open.

 The full paper submission deadline will be 23:59, Greenwich Mean Time (GMT), on 28th March 2021.